Using the Proof Editor Help

 Typing a formula

 Text may be typed or copy-pasted into the "formula" text area in the line construction box.
 Letters such as 'p' or 'F' are typed as normal, as are parentheses and the identity symbol '='.
 Symbols for connectives or quantifiers may be selected by clicking the appropriate buttons.
 They may also be input as text using the same conventions as Logic for Fun.
-That is, you may type 'AND', 'OR', 'NOT', 'IMP', 'FALSE', 'ALL' and 'SOME' in place of 'AND', 'OR', 'NOT', 'IMP', '⊥', 'ALL' and 'SOME'.
+That is, you may type 'AND', 'OR', 'NOT', 'IMP', 'BAD', 'ALL' and 'SOME' in place of 'AND', 'OR', 'NOT', 'IMP', '⊥', 'ALL' and 'SOME'.
 Note these have to be in upper case.
-To terminate the formula, you must hit the 'Return' or 'Enter' key.
-Merely clicking on another item such as the line numbers is not enough.
+To terminate the formula, hit the 'Return' or 'Enter' key, or click on another part of the line such as the line numbers.

 Letters have specific uses: